 A key part of the maths programme at Banovallum School is centred around building resilience and confidence to enable students to problem solve and work outside their previous comfort zone.
-Whenever possible we work with outside agencies such as STEM to enhance students' skills and engagement.
+Whenever possible we work with outside agencies such as STEM and AMSP to enhance students' skills and engagement.

 Key Stage 3

 The department follows a two year key stage 3 scheme of work.